danielepolencic/yahoo-finance/README.md

 # yahoo-finance

-a node wrapper to call the various yahoo finance apis
+a node wrapper to call the various yahoo finance apis.
+THis module requires a Yahoo developer account and an [app key](https://developer.yahoo.com/apps/create/).

 ## Install